evertramos/licences/README.md

+> Please read all licenses carefully!

-# licences
+# E-RAMOS licences

-All licenses of our softwares
+All licenses of our softwares/scripts/codes...